 Travel time for meetings is at the discretion of the Chairman and Program Director and typically includes the day before and the day after the presentation.
-The Department covers hotel expenses, coach air travel, and meals under the regulations of the University.
-Residents have 30 days to complete expense reports and submit them to the residency Program Coordinator.
+The Department covers hotel expenses, coach air travel, and meals under the regulations of UW Health.
+Residents have 60 days to complete expense reports and submit them to the residency Program Coordinator.

-PGY3 and PGY5 residents will be asked to give at least one Grand Rounds presentation per year.
-The PGY3 topics are based on core curriculum areas of improvement identified from annual In-service Examination scores of all the residents.
+PGY3 and PGY5 residents will give at least one Grand Rounds presentation during that year.
+The PGY3 topics are based on core curriculum areas of in need of improvement identified from annual In-service Examination scores of all the residents.
 The PGY5 topics are at the discretion of the chief residents, in conjunction with input from the Program Director.

-The Department supports attendance at the Annual AUA meeting during the PGY3 year.
+The Department supports attendance at the Annual AUA meeting during the PG3 year.
 Upon return, the PGY3 residents are expected to give presentations on "What I Heard and Learned at the AUA".
 These presentations are in addition to the core curriculum grand rounds topics.